 TABLE 1 Questions About Emulated Disks

 What Are the Known Problems With This Release?

-This section describes known problems with this release of SunPCi 1.2.1 software.
+This section describes known problems with this release of SunPCi 1.2.2 software.
+These problems will be fixed in subsequent releases.
 The section includes the following topics: